Grand Teton via Upper Exum

 After Friction Pitch, we scrambled/climbed through Notch Gully, V-Pitch and then the West-Leaning Chimney.
 There were a couple tricky moves, but overall easy climbing with less exposure than other parts of the route.

 Note: There are many variations on Upper Exum.
-Check out Wyoming Whiskey for detailed mark-ups covering many of them.
+Check out Wyoming Whiskey for detailed mark-ups.

 By 9:30am, we tackled Boulder Problem in the Sky, my second favorite part of the route.
-It involves a few cruxy crack moves that take a minute to solve.
+It involved a few cruxy crack moves that take a minute to solve.

 After clearing the Boulder Problem, we scrambled to the summit.
 At 10am, we looked out on that sea of haze, blanketing Jackson Hole to the east and Teton Valley to the west.
 Mt.
 Moran emerged to the north and Middle, South and Buck to the south.
 We could barely make out Bradley and Taggart Lakes below.

 We snapped some photos and settled down for lunch.
 A few other groups joined us.
-One climber was struggling, from low blood sugar, dehydration, altitude or some combination.
-I gave him a GU gel, and 15 minutes later, he started coming back.
-Turns out, it was the same guy we spoke with near the trailhead that morning.
+One climber was struggling, likely a combination of low blood sugar, dehydration and altitude.
+I gave him a GU gel.
+15 minutes later, he started feeling better.
+Turns out, it was the same climber we met near the trailhead.
 He made it up Owen Spalding, but was pushing his limits.

 Downclimb

 At 10:45am, we started downclimbing.
 (Almost everyone descends via Owen Spalding versus Upper Exum.)
-We climbed down Sargent's Chimney, then started setting up at the Sargent's Rappel.
+We climbed down Sargent's Chimney, then started setting up to rappel at Sargent's Rappel.

-Parties can skip the Owen Chimney/Catwalk, Double Chimney, Crawl and Belly Roll downclimbs by rappeling.
-On my last two ascents via Owen Spalding, I saved weight by skipping a rope and thus the rappel.
+Parties can skip the Owen Chimney / Catwalk, Double Chimney, Crawl and Belly Roll downclimbs by rappelling.
+On my last two ascents via Owen Spalding, I saved weight by skipping a rope, and thus, the rappel.

-My climbing partner set up the rappel and dropped in.
-Once I felt slack in the line, I dropped.
+My climbing partner fed our rope through the anchor, tossed both ends off the edge and clipped in with his belay device.
+Once I felt slack in the line, I clipped in and followed.
 It's a 100' overhanging rappel, so you're suspending in the air as you drop down.
-My first overhang, so it was a bit of a thrill.
+It was my first overhang and a bit thrilling.

 When I reached the bottom, we pulled our rope and cleared the rockfall zone.
-(Another party was rappeling behind us.)
-A climber at the base was debating whether to continue on Owen Spalding, so we gave him some tips and pointed out the start of the route (Belly Roll).
+(Another party was rappelling behind us.)
+A climber at the base was debating whether to continue on Owen Spalding, so we gave him some tips and pointed out the route's start: Belly Roll.

 Then, we made our way back to the Lower Saddle.
 Again, I packed the rope and my climbing partner the protection.
 We stopped at the Lower Saddle spring.
 My knee was sore, so I popped a couple Ibuprofen.

 The rest of the hike out was uneventful, a mix of walking and jogging.
 My climbing partner chatted with a few Exum buddies guiding parties into Garnet Canyon.
-I didn't feel as confident with foot placement as I did on the Picnic (8.5 hours roundtrip from Lupine Meadows), so we maintained a slower pace.
+For some reason, I didn't feel as confident with foot placement as on the Picnic, which was 8.5 hours roundtrip from Lupine Meadows.
+We maintained a slower pace.

-Funny enough, the smoke largely dissapated by the time we reached the Meadows.
-That morning was probably the smokiest of the summer, a welcome contrast to 2021, but it lasted less than 12 hours.
+Funny enough, the smoke largely dissipated by the time we reached the Meadows.
+That morning was probably the smokiest of the summer, a welcome contrast to 2021.
+But it only lasted ~12 hours.

 Up Next for the Grand